lilwon/lilwon.github.io/_posts/2024-05-05-First-Mech-Keyboard-Build.md

 and the keyboard would help me press keys faster as it is a linear switch.
 A couple of months later in 2016, I bought a Ducky One TKL which I'm still using to this day, even at this moment...

-The Corsair keyboard is might get retired very soon since the right `Ctrl` and `Shift` key are beginning to stick.
+The Corsair keyboard might get retired very soon since the right `Ctrl` and `Shift` key are beginning to stick.
 I tried taking the Corsair apart because it might just need lubricant but the switches are soldered to the PCB.